Differential-Equation Constrained Optimization With Stochasticity: Well-posedness Result for Linear Push-Forward Operators

 Nevertheless, we can pinpoint certain properties when the push-forward map $\calG$ is linear.
 Resonating the situation in the deterministic setting, we carry out the studies by separating the discussion into over-determined and under-determined scenarios.
 In each scenario, we will begin our discussion with the deterministic setup \eqref{eqn:argmin_pde} with respect to the $L^2$ geometry and proceed with the stochastic setup~\eqref{eqn:argmin_sde}, emphasizing the similarity.

 First, we fix the notation.
-Since $\mathcal{G}$ linear, we denote it as
+Since $\mathcal{G}$ {is} linear, we denote it as

 throughout this section.
-We also assume that $\mathsf{A}$ is full-rank, i.e., $\text{rank}(\mathsf{A})=\min\{m,n\}=:r$, so there are no redundant rows/columns, and the size of the matrix determines if the system is under or over-determined.
+We also assume that $\mathsf{A}$ is full-rank, in the sense that $\text{rank}(\mathsf{A})=\min\{m,n\}=:r$, so there are no redundant rows/columns, and the size of the matrix determines if the system is under or over-determined.
 Additionally, we conduct the compact SVD for $\mathsf{A}$ and write

 To begin with, we realize that in this linear setting, the gradient flow equation~\eqref{eqn:GF} is much more explicit: